Trade uncertainty: Explore resources and tools for your business.

 • the company’s corporate social responsibility record, including its inclusion, diversity and sustainability initiatives

 In cases of high customer concentration, it’s helpful to meet those key clients.
 Ask about the relationship and if there’s any reason to believe their level of purchases will change in the future.
-You can also validate what the vendor has told you about the customer’s past and expected future purchases.
+What has the vendor told you about the customer’s past and expected future purchases?

 You can also start to build your own relationship with the supplier to ensure a successful transition.
-Ask if there’s anything that can be improved and what the business could do better.
+Ask what the business could do better.

-• Business model risks.
 Is the business model at risk from technological or market disruption?
-“You want to figure out how likely it is that this business is going to continue as is and if there are any potential risks that this business could be significantly disrupted,” Meloche says.
+“You want to figure out how likely it is that this business is going to continue as is.
+Are there are any potential risks that could significantly disrupt this business?”
+Meloche asks.

 You may need to meet key employees to get more information about their role and whether they see themselves continuing at the company.
 This can also be a good time to start building a relationship with them to ensure post-transaction retention.